 The object of Vasculitis UK is the relief of patients from, and to aid research into the causes of, vasculitis by such means as are charitable.
 Furthermore, to support sufferers of vasculitis and their relatives and friends by means of a support group.
-The trustees confirm that they have regard to the Charity Commission's guidance on public benefit when reviewing and implementing the charity's aims and objectives, and there has been no change in these during the year.
+The Trustees confirm that they have complied with the duty in section 4 of the Charities Act 2011 to have due regard to the public benefit guidance published by the Charity Commission in determining the activities undertaken by the Charity.